superdrdood/veizy11ty/posts/2021/04/japanese-language-progress-april-2021/index.md

   - "NihonGoGoGo!"
 layout: layouts/post.njk
 coverImage: "2021-04-JPtitle.png"
+excerpt: "I figured I would do a fun update post each month about how my Japanese is progressing, as it would give me a little bit of time to reflect on where I am and also generate content for the machine.
+The machine always needs feeding, and it hungers for content.
+So here is where I’m up to with Japanese learning in April 2021."
 ---
 I figured I would do a fun update post each month about how my Japanese is progressing, as it would give me a little bit of time to reflect on where I am and also generate content for the machine.
 The machine always needs feeding, and it hungers for content.
 So here is where I'm up to with Japanese learning in April 2021.

 ## Kanji flashcards are your friend and mine